History of higher education in the United States: Seeking a national university

-Although European nations did not have a national university, many political and intellectual leaders called for one to unify the new nation intellectually, promote republicanism, enhance the status of learning, and keep up with European standards of scholarship.
+Although European nations did not have a national university (England at the time enforced the duopoly of Oxford and Cambridge), many political and intellectual leaders called for one to unify the new nation intellectually, promote republicanism, enhance the status of learning, and keep up with European standards of scholarship.
 George Washington as president was the most prominent advocate along with Benjamin Rush, Thomas Jefferson, James Madison, Charles Pinckney, James Wilson, John Adams, John Quincy Adams, Alexander Hamilton, Joel Barlow, and James Monroe.
 Strong opposition came from the economy- and provincial-minded men who distrusted imposed uniformity in ideas.
 Anti-intellectualism, states-rights-ism, and indifference defeated the dream.
 However repeated efforts produced some smaller-scale operations: Columbian College in 1919 (now George Washington University) as well as national scientific centers including a National Observatory, the Smithsonian Institution, and in 1863, the National Academy of Sciences.

 Nineteenth century

 Most Protestant, as well as Catholic, denominations opened small colleges in the nineteenth century, mostly after 1850.
 Nearly all taught in the English language, although there were a few German language seminaries and colleges.